scrapyspiders/argora/README.md

 # Argora

-Argora is a decentralized censorship resistant social network living on the Arweave blockchain.
+Argora is a simple multipurpose and censorship resistant social network living on the Arweave blockchain.

 ## Arweave community dependencies